 What would happen if we all told the truth, an idea put forward by Roger von Oech on his Blog Creative Think.
 Of the 9 points he outlines I couldn’t help pick up on “How about Job Interviews”.

 Now I am sure I am not the only one here with my mind working overtime, on this little gem.
-Just stockxpertcom_id292058_size1imagine what would happen if the company, the recruitment consultant and the candidate could only tell the truth, what would be the repercussions?
+Just imagine what would happen if the company, the recruitment consultant and the candidate could only tell the truth, what would be the repercussions?

 Would then the best candidate get their perfect job, and the client their perfect candidate, for one I am not sure of the answer.